platformland/electric-book/book/text/measure.md

 > ## Example: Monitoring and tooling for Android
 >
-> Google maintains specific tools to help Android developers understand app performance and respond to issues.
+> "Google maintains specific tools to help Android developers understand app performance and respond to issues."
 >
-> The dynamic is that whatever you do with your platform, you are perceived through the lens of the applications that run on it, so you need to provide tooling as well as APIs.
+> "The dynamic is that whatever you do with your platform, you are perceived through the lens of the applications that run on it, so you need to provide tooling as well as APIs."
 >
-> We have a tonne of reporting that's built into the platform.
+> "We have a tonne of reporting that's built into the platform.
 If an application crashes, the system shows a dialogue: "Send report?" --- with user permission, it'll send back anonymized (non-personally identifiable) system information to the core team (so we can debug our platform) and it'll send it to the app developers so they are aware of issues.
-A bunch of energy is invested in Play Developer Console where we give developers a tonne of metrics & tools to help them improve their applications.
+A bunch of energy is invested in Play Developer Console where we give developers a tonne of metrics & tools to help them improve their applications."
 >
 > — Dr Adam Connors, Senior Google Engineering Manager {:.box}